Why this matters now

 - UK owned and operated.
 Not a reseller of a US platform.

-- Default EU hosting under GDPR and UK data protection law.
-Never processed in or exported to the US.
+- Default EU hosting under GDPR and UK data protection law for all core monitoring data, databases and reporting pipelines.
+No core monitoring data is processed in or exported to the US.

 - Dedicated UK hosted environment available on request for organisations with strict UK residency requirements.